LendritIbrahimi/ElGamalSignature/README.md

 You can use this project to make a digital signature for a message by using the ElGamal Encryption method.

-It has two primary modes of execution:
+It supports two primary modes of execution:

 ### 1. Automatic